isomerpages/gb-assist/pages/solutionrepo/solution2053.md

 N.A. for non-SMEs

 #### Things to Note
-- Minimum loading speed of 150 packets per minute
-- Able to insert oxygen scavenger packets of varied sizes

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
-The purchase of pre-owned/used equipment is not supportable.
+=30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
 N.A.